More at rubyonrails.org:

 # This also configures session_options for use below

-config.session_store :cookie_store, key: '_your_app_session'
+config.session_store :cookie_store, key: "_your_app_session"

 # Required for all session management (regardless of session_store)